The Citizens Broadband Radio Service (CBRS) is Redefining Communications

 MYTH: CBRS Is 5G

-FACT: CBRS will support 5G technology
+FACT: CBRS can be leveraged to support 5G technology

 5G represents the fifth generation of cellular technology, delivering faster speeds and enhanced network flexibility.
 Meanwhile, CBRS is a distinct spectrum within the broadcast band and a fundamental component in supporting 5G.
 The operation of 5G necessitates substantial amounts of spectrum, and CBRS can facilitate the increasing requirements for broadband and forthcoming 5G technologies.